-Any businesses requiring agar plates for successful testing and microbial growth activities need to know two things: that all agar plates are guaranteed to be of high quality and offer reliable results; and that confidence in your supplier is rooted in provable standards, certifications and validated processes.
+Any businesses requiring various types of agar plates for successful testing and microbial growth activities need to know two things: that all agar plates are guaranteed to be of high quality and offer reliable results; and that confidence in your supplier is rooted in provable standards, certifications and validated processes.

 It goes without saying that researching potential suppliers is essential.
 But where do you start with understanding what a good supplier looks like?

 Sourcing agar plates and other prepared media is too important to cut corners when researching companies with which you’re thinking of engaging.
-There are many factors to consider; from their processes of media manufacture, storage and transport; to their depth of technical knowledge and the kind of relationship you can expect to nurture.
+There are many factors to consider, from their processes of media manufacture, storage conditions for different batches of media and transportation.
+Included in that is their depth of technical knowledge and the kind of relationship you can expect to nurture.

 Nobody likes nasty surprises and once you have signed a contract, it is too late to go back and be more thorough with your research.
 So, we have compiled a list of key questions to help you tailor your own search criteria and define the best supplier for you.

 - Aim to narrow your field of search quickly to eliminate bad fit suppliers and focus on potential good fits

 - Write a ‘wish list’ of qualities you would most like to experience in your ideal supplier eg; good customer service, responsive to your requests or concerns, able to offer a certain amount of flexibility in their service to you

 - Rather than asking open-ended questions, be as specific as possible to minimise the process time scale